-If the 5 main muscles of movement are not adequately utilised parts of other muscles - the 'wrong' muscles - take the strain but this muscle tissue becomes stressed and over-burdened leading to fatigue, spasms, strains and pain i.e. myalgia.
+If the 5 main muscles of movement are not adequately utilised, parts of other muscles (the 'wrong' muscles) have to be used.
+The 'wrong muscles' become stressed and over-burdened, leading to muscle fatigue, spasms, strains and pain i.e. myalgia.

 The areas of muscle affected depends on the body's position at the time, as well as external stresses, habits, past injuries and skewed "brain-body map" that an individual has developed.

 Stressed muscles pull (via their ligaments) on their bony attachment sites, causing pain that is often misinterpreted and misdiagnosed as a problem with a joint.

 Stessed muscles tire easily.
 We feel exhausted because our body is overworked and physically fatigued.

 Many others have noted the presence of physical restrictions on the body, using various terminology for connective tissue ('fascia' is popular).
 I use the covering term 'connective tissue' for the body-wide web of fibrous tissue (mostly collagen) that surrounds and links all the other bits of us.

 Physical restrictions form in connective tissue when inflammation occurs.